Gyan002-tech/SarcAthon/README.md

 Some future modifications that we have in mind:

-1. As of now there are only 22 questions so the searching for answer is quite easy and fast but as the number of questions in the database will increase this task will start to take a lot of time.
-To solve this problem of taking so much of time we can add metadata to the input file before the pre-processing the document and then use these metadata fields to search through the database much faster.
+1. As the number of questions in the database increases, searching for answers may become slower.
+To address this, we can add metadata to the input files before preprocessing documents and use these metadata fields for faster database searches.

-  Metadata fields that we have in mind:
-    1. Author/Source: storing who was the author or source of the information
-    2. Keywords: to search through the database based on the keywords in the User's query and in the answers stored in the database
-    3. Last Updated: To keep track of document status
-    4. Category: to search through different varieties of documents. let's say some body is searching for question from the Admissions category so we can find          based on the keywords and then rather than searching through the whole document we can just search only that category of document.
-    5. Confidence Score: found based on the upvote the response recieves like there is a small upvote and downvote button below every response of chatgpt so we         can also utilize this technique as well.
+    * **Metadata fields:**
+        * Author/Source
+        * Keywords
+        * Last Updated
+        * Category
+        * Confidence Score (based on upvotes)
-    6. num_word: stores the number of words present in the question
+        * num_word (number of words in the question)

-2. We are thinking of adding a feature that once a user submits a query we will not only answer the query but we will also suggest 2-3 follow-up questions.
-   Procedure: we will be doing this using a simple logic that rather than searching for 1 most relevant question of the query and output that which we are doing               now.
-We will search for 3 most relevant questions and then output the answer of 1st most relevant question along with the 2nd and 3rd most                       relevant questions that we found so that user doesn't have to think what should he do next and it will save his some time as he will not have to                 type obvious follow-up questions.
+2. Consider suggesting 2-3 follow-up questions after a user submits a query.
+This can be achieved by searching for 3 most relevant questions and outputting the answer to the first question along with the second and third most relevant questions.

-3. We are also thinking of adding an spell checker using TextBlob module.
+3. Implement a spell checker using the TextBlob module.